 Not only are the characteristics that define an SME different between countries, but so are the abbreviations and appellations commonly used around the world to refer to them.
 The term is more often used by the European Union, the United Nations (UN), and the World Trade Organization (WTO).
 Elsewhere, in the US for example, those businesses are called small-to-mid-size-businesses (SMBs).

-The reason behind this is that SMEs actually account for the majority business activity in most countries.
-They are essential for employment, economic growth, innovation and diversity.
+The reason behind this is that SMEs actually account for the majority of business activity in most countries.
+They are essential for employment, economic growth, innovation, and diversity.

 So much so that they are often offered incentives to help finance them and keep them in business.
 Defining businesses by their size enables governments to identify where resources and efforts should be pooled to ensure continued prosperous economic growth.

 Small and medium businesses are present in all industries, but generally speaking, some industries are more likely to have more SMEs than others.
 These include the food & beverage, legal, and medical industries for instance as they typically operate with a small number of employees.

 The importance of SMEs in emerging and developed economies